pujaKumari471/AdColony-AdobeAIR-SDK/README.md

-AdColony-AdobeAIR-SDK
+AdColony Native Extension for Adobe AIR for iOS and Android
 =====================

-AdColony Native Extension for Adobe AIR - first release coming soon.
+Our first release is coming soon.